Life, and recovery, are multi-leveled dynamics. There

 terrifying, may feel life threatening - but is that the truth?

-There is a tool that comes out of Transactional Analysis that can be
+There is a tool that comes out of Transactional Analysis that

-fear slide.
+a fear slide.
 The way it works is that you write down what your fear

 is - say, I am afraid I will be alone on Valentine's Day, or I am afraid